-An online course on sustainability
+An online sustainability course

-Internal mobility and retraining
+Internal mobility and professional re-training

 In 2016, 714 resources were affected by mobility measures between different business areas (and between companies within the business areas).
 During 2016, improvements were made to the internal Job Posting portal and communication with candidates with the introduction of new functions and the launch of a project with Eni Corporate University to have more information about the motivation for change of internal candidates (through telephone contacts).